 How’s your sleeping?
 Sleep is one of those things we often pay little attention to unless you have a sleep disorder or have difficulty getting enough.
+What’s the link between our brain and sleep?

 We’ve heard it before – how we are all horribly sleep deprived and how this is impacting our health, mood, our memory and thinking skills.
 And yes, while it’s true many of us struggle to get enough shut-eye there are others who have no such issue.
 In fact, they’re happily tucked up under their doona for far longer, maybe nine or ten hours.